European civil code: Contents of a European civil code

 A comprehensive European civil code would cover the major areas of private law in much the same way as domestic civil codes.
 The major areas that have been suggested are contract law, torts, property, restitution and also company law.

 Although family law and inheritance law are normally covered by domestic civil codes there is doubt over whether it is possible to include them in a broad European code.
-Family and Inheritance law is often closely tied to a nation's culture.
+These two areas of law are often closely tied to a nation's culture.
 For this reason it may not be possible or suitable to create a uniform code to cover the entire European Union.

-As previously stated, contract law is perhaps the most suited for harmonisation, followed by other areas of the law of obligations and the law of property.
+In any case, policy-makers have recognised that Europe brings together a diverse range of legal traditions and that taking account of this diversity is one of the "key criteria" for the success of the project.
+Stakeholders also recognise that there is a diversity across economic interests engaged by the search for a common legal position.
+Contract law, including areas of consumer protection such as the exclusion of unfair contract terms, is perhaps the most suited for harmonisation, followed by other areas of the law of obligations and the law of property.
 The creation of individual codes for discrete areas of private law is considered the most feasible and realistic goal.
 For this reason efforts have concentrated on creating a unified European contract law before attempting a more comprehensive European civil code.

 An example of a modern comprehensive code is the Dutch Burgerlijk Wetboek which came into force in 1992.
 The Burgerlijk Wetboek covers civil, commercial law, consumer law and labour law and was almost 40 years in the making.
 This gives an indication of how long it may take to create a complete unified European civil code.
 The March 2006 European Parliament resolution recommended taking the new Dutch civil code as a model as well.